braze-inc/braze-docs/_docs/_hidden/private_betas/iam_drag_and_drop/create_dnd_iam.md

 ### Set default font settings

-You can select a default font or add a custom font to be applied across all possible in-app message text in the **Settings** tab.
+You can select a default font from our library of fonts or add a custom font to be applied across all possible in-app message text in the **Settings** tab.
 The default font set in this section is used everywhere in your message except where you use a custom setting.

 #### Add a custom font